MJDarling-web/IndieProject/timeLog.md

 - [x] at least one JSP that displays data from the database is implemented
 - [ ] authentication implemented.
 - ~~[ ]~~ ~~Add link to your deployed application~~ https://paulawaite.com/education/java113/IndividualProject.html

+### Week 12?
+45 minutes revisiting plan, updating needed criteria for finalizing project, re-planned jsp pages.
+Created list for to-do's needed to be done for peer review in week 13.